FormerLurker/ArcWelderLib/readme.md

 * Example: ```ArcWelder --allow-dynamic-precision```

 ### Default XYZ Precision
-Arc Welder outputs fixed precision for X, Y, Z, I and J parameters.
+ArcWelder outputs fixed precision for X, Y, Z, I, and J parameters.
 99% of the time the default of 3 decimal places is just fine.
 If you need (want) more or less precision, you can alter this value.
 In general, I do not recommend a value below 3 or above 5.

-Note, that when combined with the --allow-dynamic-precision argument, this represents the minimum precision.
+Note that when combined with the --allow-dynamic-precision argument, this represents the minimum precision.
 It will grow if Arc Welder encounters gcode commands with a higher precision.

 * Type: Value (integer decimal places)
 * Default: 3 (3 decimals, example: 1.001)